Yorkshire, England - World of James Herriot and second walk to Kilburn

 Postscript

-Before we leave our rental cottage, I wish to mention an unanticipated & therapeutic influence during our stay, which worked wonders.
+Before we leave the rental cottage, I wish to mention an unanticipated & therapeutic influence during our stay, which worked wonders.

 This had to do with the inherent quietness at Kilburn Park.
-There were absolutely no sounds of traffic or trains or even planes overhead.
+There were absolutely no sounds of traffic or trains or planes overhead.
 Day and night, this may have been the quietest place we've ever stayed.
-Well, at 6:15 am each morning (and again at sunset) a flock of Jackdaws (Crows) flew about madly for 15 minutes, making a lot of noise, near some huge trees maybe 300 ft. south of the cottage.
+Well, at 6:15 am each morning (and again at sunset) a flock of Jackdaws (Crows) flew about squawking madly for 15 minutes, near some huge trees maybe 300 ft. south of the cottage.

-With windows & skylights open at night, we enjoyed great air quality, comfortable fall temperatures, and especially the silence, both sleeping well.
+With windows & skylights open at night, we enjoyed great air quality, comfortable fall temperatures, and a wonderful silence, both sleeping well, every night there.

 go to next page - week two, part seven - York National Railway Museum